DIRECTLab/SBMPO/README.md

 * state[1] - velocity
 * state[2] - force (same as control)

-This resulting information then informs the user what time-corresponding forces that were commanded which resulted in the completion of the objective (get to a specific position).
+This resulting information then informs the user the time-series of commanded forces which resulted in the completion of the objective (get to a specific position).

 ## Results of Kinematic Example